 There are cases where a traditional air-conditioning system is a better choice than ductless units.
 Here are some disadvantages of mini-splits.

 Expensive.
-A ductless system with one air handler is about twice the cost of a good-quality window air-conditioner.
+Comparing air conditioner costs often reveals that a ductless system is on the high end.
+A ductless system with one air handler is about twice the cost of a good-quality window air conditioner.
 A ductless system to cool the whole house will run about 30 percent more than a traditional central air system if ductwork is already in place.
 The equation changes if new ducts need to be installed.
 Then, a ductless system may be less expensive than a traditional central air system.

 Finding installers.
 Ductless systems have been used in Europe and Asia for decades.
-And while they are not exactly new to the U.S. market, they are new enough that not all HVAC contractors have experience installing or servicing them.
+And while they're not exactly new to the U.S. market, they're new enough that not all HVAC contractors have experience installing or servicing them.
 Fortunately, this situation is changing as manufacturers have stepped up training HVAC technicians in the use of their products.

 A different look.
-One advantage of central air is that it is mostly invisible in the living area.
-(It is so invisible, in fact, that homeowners sometimes inadvertently block vents with furniture or drapes.)
+One advantage of central air is that it's mostly invisible in the living area.
+It's so invisible, in fact, that homeowners sometimes inadvertently block vents with furniture or drapes.
 The air handlers for ductless systems are in full view, whether mounted on the wall, the ceiling or the floor.
 Some people may object to the unit being so prominent in the room.
 The air handlers are, however, less obvious (and quieter) than typical window air conditioners.

 Inconvenient maintenance.
-As with all air-conditioners, ductless air handlers contain filters that need to be washed--many manufacturers recommend monthly cleaning.
+As with all air-conditioners, ductless air handlers contain filters that need to be washed with many manufacturers recommending monthly cleaning.
 But many air handlers are mounted high on walls, usually very close to the ceiling.
-The location and the need for a step stool or ladder to reach the unit could be enough of an excuse to put off maintenance until later.
+The location and the need for a step stool or ladder to reach the unit could be enough of an excuse to put off air conditioner maintenance until later.

-Ductless (mini-split) air conditioning (and heating) systems are a viable alternative to traditional window and central air-conditioning systems, especially in remodeling or retrofit projects.
-The best course of action is to discuss your project with a qualified contractor who has experience with both types of systems.
+Ductless (mini-split) air conditioning and heating systems are a viable alternative to traditional window and central air-conditioning systems, especially in remodeling or retrofit projects.
+Discuss your project with a qualified contractor who has experience with both types of systems.